jrnold/r4ds-exercise-solutions/docs/transform.md

 #> #   minute <dbl>, time_hour <dttm>
 ```

-*Were operated by United, American, or Delta* The variable `carrier` has the airline: but it is in two-digit carrier codes.
-However, we can look it up in the `airlines`
+*Were operated by United, American, or Delta* The variable `carrier` has the airline, but it is in two-digit carrier codes.
-dataset.
+However, we can look it up in the `airlines` dataset.

 ```r
 airlines